wave7-grupo3/desafio_integrador/README.md

 ### API Documentation
 The tool chosen to document the API was Postman and JavaDoc for the project.

+:rotating_light: Requirement 6

-:warning: Access the Postman documentation [here](https://documenter.getpostman.com/view/23627905/2s8YmUKzJM).
+:warning: Access Postman's Individual [here](https://documenter.getpostman.com/view/24320901/2s8YmULKQL).

 ### Class diagram: